Labour Campaign for Electoral Reform: History

 Activity has increased steadily since 2015, with many Constituency Labour Parties passing resolutions in favour of PR, and increasing interest from trade unions.
 In September 2020, LCER joined with a number of other groups and Labour MPs to launch Labour for a New Democracy, a campaign to "build support for UK electoral reform in Labour with the aim of changing party policy by the time its next conference takes place".
 At the time, polling revealed that three-quarters of Labour members believed the party should commit to supporting proportional representation and adopt it as a policy.

 The COVID pandemic meant that the Labour Party conference of 2020 was held online.
 By the 2021 conference, around half of all CLPs had passed resolutions in favour of PR, and over 150 CLPs submitted conference motions calling for Labour to back PR.
 80% of CLP delegates voted in favour of the composite motion, but it was defeated owing to an overwhelming vote against by the affiliated trade unions, most of which at the time did not have policy on electoral reform.
 By October 2021, the trade union Unite had changed its policy to back proportional representation.

 In June 2022, the trade union Unison also voted to support proportional representation.
 Other unions that have declared their support for proportional representation include the Associated Society of Locomotive Engineers and Firemen (ASLEF), the Musicians' Union (MU) and the Transport Salaried Staffs' Association (TSSA).
-Politicians from all wings of the Labour Party have come out in support of proportional representation, including the leader of Welsh Labour, First Minister Mark Drakeford.
+Politicians from all wings of the Labour Party have come out in support of proportional representation, including the former leader of Welsh Labour and former First Minister, Mark Drakeford.

-At Labour Party Conference in September 2022, delegates from CLPs and trade unions voted overwhelmingly in favour of adopting proportional representation.
-However, this motion is not binding on the party leadership and does not commit the party to include PR in its election manifesto.
-Labour Party leader Keir Starmer, having expressed support for PR during his leadership campaign, stated after the 2022 Conference vote that electoral reform was not a priority, and ruled out including electoral reform in the Labour Party's next election manifesto.
+At the Labour Party Conference in September 2022, delegates from CLPs and trade unions voted overwhelmingly in favour of adopting proportional representation.
+The motion was not binding on the party leadership, but did commit the party to including PR in its election manifesto.

+Labour leader Keir Starmer commented on the issue during his leadership campaign: "I also think on electoral reform, we've got to address the fact that millions of people vote in safe seats and they feel their vote doesn't count.
+That's got to be addressed."
+However, it was subsequently reported that Starmer has a "long-standing view against proportional representation".